gabrsar/awttt/README.md

 # awttt
 An Awesome Tic Tac Toe, RESTful* server created with Scala & Play Framework.

-Created to lear and experimenting new tecnologies, frameworks and funny things.
+Created to learn and try new tecnologies, frameworks and funny things.

-*RESTful, because we're learning.
-Fell free to make sugestion.
+*We're learning.
+Fell free to make sugestion if you know how to improve something.

 #Installing
 * [Scala](http://www.scala-lang.org)